microsoft/mu_plus/SharedCryptoPkg/feature_sharedcrypto.md

 ## Sample FDF change

-TODO: re-evluate this once nuget dependency is live Include this file in your FV and the module will get loaded.
+Include this file in your FV and the module will get loaded.
+In this example, we are looking at the Mu flavor for DXE and the ShaOnly flavor for PEI, but feel free to swap it out with whatever flavor(s) you are using on your platform.

 ```
+[FV.FVBOOTBLOCK]
+    INF  SharedCryptoPkg/Package/SharedCryptoPkgPeiShaOnly.inf
+    ...

 [FV.FVDXE]
+    INF  SharedCryptoPkg/Package/SharedCryptoPkgDxeMu.inf
-    INF  SharedCryptoPkg/Package/SharedCryptoPkgDxe.inf
+    INF  SharedCryptoPkg/Package/SharedCryptoPkgSmmMu.inf
-    ...
     ...
 ```